 There is simply no need for any civilian-owned firearm to have a high-capacity magazine or the ability to fire bullets automatically.
 These modifications make guns far more lethal and have no need in hunting or self-defense.

-That's why it is imperative that we ban the purchase of any high-capacity magazine (defined as a magazine that holds more than 10 rounds) and any device that either directly or indirectly allows a weapon to fire automatically (defined as the ability of a gun to fire more than one round without the user manually lifting their finger from the trigger).
+That's why it is imperative that we prohibit the purchase of any high-capacity magazine (defined as a magazine that holds more than 10 rounds) and any device that either directly or indirectly allows a weapon to fire automatically (defined as the ability of a gun to fire more than one round without the user manually lifting their finger from the trigger).
 Just like assault-style weapons, these modifications must also be subject to a buy-back program.

 Since 1996, Congress has made the use of federal funds for the CDC to study gun violence all but impossible with the passing of the Dickey Amendment.
 We must reverse this law, and go even further by earmarking federal research funds towards gun violence studies.
 Only by truly understanding gun violence and mass shootings can we hope to one day eradicate the gun violence epidemic in America.